Rubirosa

 Practical Details

 Reservations: Accepted; booking difficulty is low, making this one of the easier Nolita spots to lock in a few days out.
 Hours: Monday through Sunday, 11 am to 11 pm.
 Address: 235 Mulberry St, New York, NY 10012.
 Dress: No dress code; casual is standard for Nolita at this price point.
-Budget: Priced in the accessible range consistent with Opinionated About Dining's Cheap Eats designation , expect a full meal to land well below what you'd spend at a mid-range New York City sit-down.
+Budget: Priced in the accessible range consistent with Opinionated About Dining's Cheap Eats designation, expect a full meal to land well below what you'd spend at a mid-range New York City sit-down.
 Group size: Works for pairs and small groups; larger parties should call ahead to confirm availability.

 How It Compares

 Within New York City's pizza tier, Rubirosa sits alongside a set of neighborhood pizzerias that have earned repeated critical recognition.
 Angelo's Coal Oven Pizza offers a coal-fired alternative if char and a thicker crust profile is what you're after.
 Don Antonio is the better call for Neapolitan-style purists.
 Artichoke Basille's and Leading Pizza skew more casual and slice-focused, while Denino's Pizzeria & Tavern is worth the trip to Staten Island if you want a full tavern-style experience.
-Rubirosa's advantage over all of them is the combination of sit-down comfort, consistent OAD recognition across three years, and direct reservations in a neighborhood that can otherwise be hard to plan around.
+Rubirosa's advantage over all of them is the combination of sit-down comfort, consistent OAD recognition across three years, direct reservations in a neighborhood that can otherwise be hard to plan around.

 Beyond New York, if you're building a broader picture of what serious pizza looks like across the US, Ken's Artisan Pizza in Portland and 11th Street Pizza in Miami offer useful reference points in their respective cities.